TangoEnSkai/readings/books/tech/boswell-and-foucher-2012/part-1/README.md

 here are some issues:

-* a new member of the team did not know what it did, he/she would use it when running locally, but did knot know "why" it was needed
+* a new member of the team did not know what it did, he/she would use it when running locally, but didn't know "why" it was needed
 * sometimes, we need to print debugging info when we run the code at remote server, but passing `--run_locally` to the remote server sounds a paradox, also very confusing. (running locally, remotely?)
 * sometimes, we need to run a performance test locally and did not want to the logging slowing it down, ergo, we would not use `--run_locally`